Guangxi Automobile Group: The birth of Guangxi Automobile Group

 Guangxi Automobile Group has now established manufacturing bases in Liuzhou, Guilin, Qingdao, Chongqing, and Guiyang, forming a coordinated network between the northern and southern China.
 The company has also set sail internationally, establishing overseas component production bases in Indonesia and India.
 In addition, in 2020, the range has also been expanded to include electric delivery vehicles based on designs already produced by the sister company SGMW, presenting a small van Wuling EV50.

 In 2023, Guangxi Auto expanded its car brand portfolio by introducing its second brand, Linxys.
 It focused on the production of a small family of Golden Van/Golden Truck delivery vehicles with an electrified drive.
 The new branch was established with the aim of increasing market share and exceeding the production level of 1 million vehicles by 2030.

+In late 2025, Guangxi Auto expanded its car brand portfolio again by introducing another brand, Aishang, with the launch of a concept shooting brake and a microcar, the A100C.
+The A100C features restyled front and rear ends while dimensions are nearly the same as the Changan Lumin. the A100C is powered by a single rear positioned electric motor with a maximum power output of 35 kW and a peak torque of 83 Nm, capable of a top speed of 101 km/h. the A100C is equipped with a 17.65 kWh lithium iron phosphate battery supplied by Gotion, providing an electric range of 220 km under CLTC conditions.

 Subsidiary

 Wuling Motor

 Wuling Motor Group Holdings (Wuling Motor), a listed entity of Guangxi Automotive Group in Hong Kong (HK.00305).
 Currently Guangxi Automotive Group holds 56.54% of the stake.